YuanLiuuuuuu/YuanLiuuuuuu.github.io/index.md

 * **2023.07.14** One paper is accepted by ICCV2023 🎉🎉🎉.
 * **2023.07.13** We release [MMBench](https://opencompass.org.cn/mmbench), a meticulously curated dataset to comprehensively evaluate a vision-language model 🔥🔥🔥.
+* **2022.11.05** We win the first place of the fine-grained object recognition challenge of ACCV2022 🎉🎉🎉.

 ## Experience